 Someone with EHS, or Electromagnetic Hypersensitivity Syndrome, has adverse biological reactions to electromagnetic frequencies emitting from electronics.
 This includes not just wireless electronic devices (although these use higher frequencies which might affect your body more), but anything with power: lights, refrigerators, meters, toaster ovens, etc.

 Our digital world has created an environment that is filled with electromagnetic frequencies, or EMF.
 Many of these environmental EMF sources are too far away or not used enough to damage our bodies.
 However, the increased use of mobile technology is creating chronic exposure to these unnatural EMF frequencies, frequencies that our bodies have no defense mechanisms for.

-EHS, or Electromagnetic Hypersensitivity Syndrome, is not currently a proper medical diagnosis in the U.S., due to lack of information & research on how it is caused and how it can be diagnosed.
+EHS is not a proper medical diagnosis in the U.S., due to lack of information & research on how it is caused and how it can be diagnosed.
 However, it is recognized by numerous social and media organizations around the world.
-Concerns over EMF health effects go back a quarter of a century, when the European Commission coined the term EHS to describe self-reported clinical conditions attributed to EMF exposure.
+Concerns over EMF health effects go back 25+ years, when the European Commission coined the term EHS to describe self-reported clinical conditions attributed to EMF exposure.
 It is also referred to as electro-sensitivity.

 Much more information is needed in order for this condition to become diagnosable.
 However, for now, if you think you suffer from EHS, there are easy ways you can reduce your exposure and you can see if that helps your symptoms.